TN 16 (06-24)

 Cite either:

-• three specific occupations that exist in significant numbers in the national economy that the claimant has the ability to perform with an affirmative statement acknowledging that such jobs exist in significant numbers in the national economy; or
+• Three specific occupations that exist in significant numbers in the national economy that the claimant has the ability to perform with an affirmative statement acknowledging that such jobs exist in significant numbers in the national economy; or

-• the Social Security Ruling that supports the finding that the claimant’s occupational base is not significantly eroded.
+• The Social Security Ruling that supports the finding that the claimant’s occupational base is not significantly eroded.

 5. e.